-Now, I have always been a nature lover.
-Some things you inherit, others you learn.
-My parents made sure I got a little of both.
-I got my love of sea salt in my hair + sun on my cheeks from my mom– if ever there was a beach babe, that is her.
-My dad loved to take pictures of trees + waterfalls + all of the nature that surrounded us on family vacations in the Blue Ridge Mountains of North Carolina.
-Those things I learned by watching + living.
-The way I feel all when I thunderstorm starts rolling in– I inherited that + I pray to pass it on.
+now, I have always been a nature lover. some things you inherit, others you learn. my parents are responsible for handing down a bit of both. my love for sea salt in my hair + sun on my cheeks, i got from my mom– if ever there was a beach babe, it’s her. my dad has always loved to take pictures of trees + waterfalls + all of the nature that surrounded us on family vacations in the blue ridge mountains of north carolina. those things I learned by watching + living. the way I feel when a thunderstorm starts rolling in– I inherited that too + I pray to pass it on.

-My love of nature has only grown with each of my trips around the sun- always seemingly for a new reason.
-This past year- it was the my first trip (and each subsequent trip thereafter) over the Chattahoochee River one early summer morning, as the fog was still rising off the waters surface.
-Last year, it was the birth of my second daughter.
-Other years revealed the incredible feeling of falling in love, traveling to edges of this world I never dreamed I would see, the miracle of learning I was expecting + later, having my first child, + becoming a mother.
-Never mind the tiny things that almost go unnoticed most days of the week- the way the sun rises every morning, each tiny dew drop on every surface of the yard, a spider web, every creature the crawls, swims or breathes.
-The way trees leaves change gorgeous shades of burning fire, fall + seemingly die, just to sprout new buds again, mere months later.
+my love of nature has only grown with each of my trips around the sun + always seemingly for a new reason. this past year- it was my first trip over the chattahoochee river one early summer morning, as the fog was still rising off the water’s surface. last year, it was the birth of my second daughter. other years revealed the incredible feeling of falling in love, traveling to edges of this world I never dreamed I would see, the miracle of learning I was expecting + then having my first child, + becoming a mother. never mind the tiny things that go often unnoticed most days of the week: the way the sun rises every morning, each tiny dew drop on every surface of the yard, a spider web, every small creature that crawls, swims or breathes. the way trees leaves change to gorgeous shades of burning fire before they fall + seemingly die, only to sprout new buds again, mere months later.

-The thing about nature is that it is all one big continuous love letter from God + I feel so called to share it with every man, woman or child who will listen.
-Far be it from me to suggest the best or most popular things to anyone reading now, rather I am speaking on what I know, what I love + what makes me know + remember that I too am loved.
+the thing about nature is that it is all one big continuous love letter from God + I feel so called to share it with every man, woman or child who will listen. far be it from me to suggest the best or most popular things to anyone reading now, rather I am simply sharing what I know, what I love + what leads me to remember that I too am loved.

-Everyday is special, so it’s high time we all start acting like it + treating others in a way that they too can treasure each + every day here + now in this life. oftentimes, all it takes is a step outside, maybe onto a porch where we can take a breath + reset.
+everyday is special, so it’s high time we all start acting like it + treating others in a way that they too can treasure each + every day here + now in this life. oftentimes, all it takes is a step outside, maybe onto a porch where we can take a breath + reset.